*Updated November 2022

 There are many forms of additive manufacturing, depending largely on the 3D printing materials used.

-According to Statista, the most commonly used AM technologies in 2020 were the fused deposition modeling technology or FDM printing, followed by selective laser sintering, which is referred to as SLS printing, and stereolithography or SLA printing.
-What’s common about the top three technologies is that they use plastic as their working 3D printing material.
+According to Statista, the most commonly used AM technology in 2021 was fused deposition modeling technology or FDM printing/fused filament fabrication(FFF).
+71% of those who utilized this technology did so in-house.
+The second most popular technology was selective laser sintering, also referred to as SLS printing, which was utilized by 41% of respondents, usually through external services.
+The common thing about these two technologies is that they both utilize plastic as their working material.

-For metal 3D printing, the top ten printing technologies in 2020 included direct metal laser sintering (DMLS) and electron beam melting (EBM).
+For metal 3D printing, the top ten printing technologies in 2021 included direct metal laser sintering (DMLS).
 While plastics and metals are the most commonly used materials, the portfolio is constantly evolving to include new plastics as well as glass, ceramics, wood, paper, graphene, and living cells.